-Recent natural disasters of open the door for American to help others.
+Recent natural disasters often open the door for American to help others.
 These sudden events and the immediate pictures we see of the loss of life, emotional distress and incredible property loss to victims, evoke our desire to help these victims by sending manpower and contributions of water, food and money to provide some relief to these awful situations.

 Generosity, unfortunately gives the opportunity for criminals to scam donors.

 Your donation may not get to the organization you intended or the organization may not even exist!